Consultantsrihari/Cloud-DevOps-Linux--Handson-Realtime-Project-scenario-with-answer/Scenario-Handson-project-6/README.md

 # Simple Monitoring Dashboard – Hands-On Project 6

-## 📌 Project Overview
+## 🚀 Project Overview

-This project focuses on setting up **basic system monitoring** using **Netdata**, a real-time performance and health monitoring tool for Linux systems.
+This project helps you understand monitoring fundamentals by installing and configuring Netdata, a powerful real-time monitoring tool for Linux systems.

-It helps build a strong foundation in **monitoring, observability, and DevOps automation**.
+You will monitor CPU, memory, disk, and network usage, configure alerts, and automate setup, testing, and cleanup using shell scripts.

 ---

-## 🧠 Skills Covered
+# 🎯 Goal: Learn how monitoring fits into DevOps workflows and how automation simplifies observability setup.

-- Linux
+## 🧠 What You’ll Learn

-- Monitoring
+- Linux system monitoring fundamentals

-- Netdata
+- Real-time performance visualization

-- DevOps Fundamentals
+- Alert configuration using Netdata health checks

-- Automation (Shell Scripting)
+- Shell scripting for DevOps automation

-- Beginner System Observability
+- Introductory observability concepts

 ---

-## 🎯 Project Goal
+## 🛠️ Tech Stack

-- Install and configure Netdata
+- OS: Ubuntu 20.04 / 22.04
-- Monitor CPU, memory, disk, and network metrics
+- Monitoring Tool: Netdata
-- Access a real-time monitoring dashboard
+- Scripting: Bash
-- Configure a custom alert
+- Concepts: DevOps, Monitoring, Automation

-- Automate setup, testing, and cleanup
+## 📋 Project Requirements

----
+This project covers the following requirements:

-## 🛠 Requirements
+✅ Install Netdata on a Linux system

-- Linux system (Ubuntu preferred)
+✅ Monitor CPU, memory, disk, and network metrics

-- sudo privileges
+✅ Access the Netdata dashboard via a web browser

-- Port 19999 open for Netdata dashboard
+✅ Customize monitoring using a CPU alert

----
+✅ Trigger alerts under real system load

-## 🚫 Important Security Note
+✅ Automate setup, testing, and cleanup

-❗ Do NOT expose Netdata publicly without authentication in production.
+## ⚠️ Security Note

-This project is for learning and practice purposes.
+❗ Do NOT expose Netdata publicly without authentication in production environments.

----
+This project is intended for learning purposes only.